hiru-vn/dchs_flutter_beacon/README.md

 # Author

-Flutter Beacon plugin is developed by Eyro Labs.
+Flutter Beacon plugin was developed by Eyro Labs.
 You can contact me at <maulana@cubeacon.com>.

-Porting to Kotlin and latest version of plugin definition for Flutter 3.24 by Dario Cavada.
-You can contact me at <dario.cavada.lab@gmail.com>
+DCHS Flutter Beacon is an updated version of the original plugin, now ported to Kotlin and Swift by Dario Cavada.
+For inquiries or support, feel free to reach out at dario.cavada.lab@gmail.com.